Nebraska Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Nebraska?

 Yes.
 Nebraska requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 16 are exempt.
+Nebraska has NO free senior fishing permit.
+Residents 69 and older buy a $5.00 Senior Hunt/Fish permit (annual; bundles small-game hunt, fish, fur harvest and the aquatic habitat/waterfowl stamps).
+Resident veterans 64 and older also qualify for the $5 rate.
 Always confirm current rules with the Nebraska Game and Parks Commission before you fish.

 Where do you buy a Nebraska fishing license?